snowbldr/jwt-cookie-auth/README.md

 it will likely work without any modification.

 The method used in the node implementation will work with any framework, but is a tad more verbose.

-#### JwtCookieAuthorizer Options Reference
-- **jwtSecret**: String/Buffer, A secret value used for creating and validating JSON Web Tokens, cannot be set if jwtKeys passed
-- **jwtKeys**: An object with a private and public key, cannot be set if jwtSecret is passed
-  - **private**: String/Buffer, The PEM encoded private key
-  - **public**: String/Buffer, The PEM encoded public key
-- **jwtSignOptions**: Options object passed verbatim to jwt.sign.
-See https://www.npmjs.com/package/jsonwebtoken
-- **jwtVerifyOptions**: Options object passed verbatim to jwt.verify.
-See https://www.npmjs.com/package/jsonwebtoken
-- **passwordHashFn**: Function, a function to hash the password.
-Uses sha512 hash from crypto package by default.
-- **userToJwtPayload**: Function, An optional function to map the user to the jwt payload when a token is created.
-  The username is used as sub by default, and roles are passed if any are provided.
-- **jwtCookieName**: String, the cookie name to store the token into.
-Defaults to jwt-auth
-- **jwtCookieConfig**: Object, configuration options to pass to the setCookie call for the jwt-auth cookie
-- **enableLocking**: Boolean, whether to enable locking out the user for some time after some failed login attempts.
-Defaults to false.
-- **maxFailedLogins:** Int, the maximum number of login attempts to allow before locking the user.
-Defaults to 10.
-- **lockSeconds**: Int, the number of seconds to lock the user after reaching the max failed attempts.
-Defaults to 10 minutes.
-- **setLockStatus**: Function, Update the user when it's lock status is changed.
-Required if enableLocking is true.
-  This function should persist the changes to the user.

 ## Why use a cookie
 Using a cookie to store a JWT means you're vulnerable to CSRF attacks, and you _will_ need to set up CSRF protection in your chosen framework.